 In genetic testing, understanding chromosomal abnormalities is crucial for accurate diagnosis and effective management.
-Traditional karyotyping has long been the standard method for detecting these abnormalities, but emerging technologies like KaryoSeq low pass whole genome sequencing (WGS) offer new possibilities.
+Traditional karyotyping has long been the standard method for detecting these abnormalities, but emerging technologies like KaryoSeq low-pass whole genome sequencing (WGS) offer new possibilities.
 Traditional karyotyping, while foundational, can be limited in its scope and resolution.

-Each year in India, more than 1.7 million children are born with birth defects, some of which can have genetic causes.
+Each year in India, more than 1.7 million children are born with birth defects, some of which may have genetic causes.
 This highlights an urgent need for more precise diagnostic tools.
 But how do these methods compare, and what does this mean for patients seeking precise and timely genetic insights?

 What is Traditional Karyotyping?